FAQ: MEDLINE Indexing Requirements for Electronic Journals

-NLM defines "efficient" interlibrary loan as the ability to fulfill interlibrary loan requests: 1) Using a delivery method that is acceptable to the requesting library.
-Publishers are required to allow ILL via post, fax, and 2 out of the following 3 electronic delivery methods: proprietary vendor electronic delivery system*, web delivery, or email; and 2) Without regard for the geographic location of the requesting library.
+NLM defines "efficient" interlibrary loan as the ability to fulfill interlibrary loan requests to other libraries, including hospital libraries, using a delivery method that is acceptable to the requesting library.
+Publishers are required to allow ILL via post, fax, and 2 out of the following 3 electronic delivery methods: proprietary vendor electronic delivery system*, web delivery, or email.
 If an electronic journal is subject to the MEDLINE Policy on Indexing Electronic Journals, and requires a license for access, then the license must allow the National Library of Medicine to provide interlibrary loan as described above.

 If more than one title is licensed from the same publisher, and at least one title is subject to the MEDLINE Policy on Indexing Electronic Journals, then all titles subscribed to from that publisher by the National Library of Medicine, and covered by the license agreement, must be provided with the same interlibrary loan terms.
 Any new titles added to the license will also be under the same terms.
 If an existing license does not contain satisfactory language related to interlibrary loan terms then the license must be amended before indexing can commence or continue.